Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 If you have an iPhone X or a newer model, you can snap a screenshot by pressing and holding the side button, then clicking the “Volume Up” button on the device.
 When you’re ready to snap a screenshot, let go of both buttons.
 When using an iPhone with an older model, press and hold the top or side button, then hit the “Home” button.
 Finally, let go of the top or side button.

-To take a screenshot on an Android phone, press and hold the “Volume Down” button while also pressing and holding the power button.
+To take a screenshot on an Android phone, press the ‘Power’ button and hold it while simultaneously pressing and holding the ‘Lower Volume’ button.

 The screenshots can then be emailed to oneself, transferred to a computer via Bluetooth or Wi-Fi, or sent directly to a printer if the linked device is a printer.
 You can do this on any phone.
 It’s highly recommended that you store digital copies of your data as backups on a cloud service such as Dropbox, iCloud, or Google Drive.